martinseilair/martinseilair.github.io/_posts/2018-11-07-observability.markdown

 **The transformation did change the subspace.** In this case, the intersection with the inverse subspace will again have an effect.
 The dimensionality of the posterior subspace will get smaller.

 We have to repeat the process of prediction and updating until the subspace of our posterior has either dimension zero or the prediction step is again not changing our subspace.
 In the first case, we have no uncertainty: The system is observable.
-In the second case, the system is not observable.
+In the second case, we identified a invariant subspace.
+Therefore, the system is not observable.

 # Summary